Equivalence-Singularity Dichotomy in Markov Measures: Introduction

-Here we use this decomposition to establish an equivalence-singularity dichotomy for a large class of Markov measures, denoted by $\mathscr{S}$, without appealing to any 0-1 law.
-To this end we broaden our scope to (one-dimensional) \emph{Markov fields} rather then Markov chains, and this will enable us to deal also with two-sided Markov chains which were not considered by previous authors.
+Here we use this decomposition to establish an equivalence-singularity dichotomy for a large class of Markov measures, denoted by $\mathscr{S}$, without appealing to a 0-1 law.
+This class contains, among others, those Markov measures whose $M$-step transition probabilities stay away from zero for some positive integer $M$.
+See Definition \ref{Definition: Classes}.
+To prove the dichotomy for the class $\mathscr{S}$ we broaden our scope to (one-dimensional) \emph{Markov fields} rather than Markov chains, and this will enable us to deal also with two-sided Markov chains which were not considered by the previously mentioned authors.
 This gives us the following applications.
 First, we derive a new tail 0-1 law from our dichotomy for the class $\mathscr{S}$ (see Theorem \ref{Theorem C}).
 In particular, this shows that the Markov fields in $\mathscr{S}$ are in fact Markov chains (see Corollary \ref{Corollary: MFisMC}).
 Two more applications to ergodic theory will be given in Section \ref{Section: Applications}.